Investors Real Estate Trust (NYSE:CSR) Issues FY 2021 Earnings Guidance

-Investors Real Estate Trust (NYSE:CSR) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+Investors Real Estate Trust (NYSE:CSR) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $3.780-$3.940 for the period.
 The company issued revenue guidance of -.

+CSR has been the topic of several research analyst reports.
+Colliers Securities initiated coverage on Investors Real Estate Trust in a research note on Tuesday, July 27th.
+They issued a neutral rating and a $100.00 price objective on the stock.
+Robert W. Baird reaffirmed a hold rating and issued a $74.00 price objective on shares of Investors Real Estate Trust in a research note on Sunday, June 6th.
+Zacks Investment Research raised Investors Real Estate Trust from a hold rating to a buy rating and set a $100.00 price target on the stock in a research report on Wednesday, July 21st.
+Compass Point raised Investors Real Estate Trust from a neutral rating to a buy rating and set a $110.00 price target on the stock in a research report on Thursday, August 5th.
+Finally, BTIG Research reissued a buy rating and set a $90.00 price target on shares of Investors Real Estate Trust in a research report on Sunday, July 11th.
+Two investment analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+According to data from MarketBeat, the company currently has an average rating of Buy and a consensus target price of $92.38.

 Investors Real Estate Trust Company Profile